dror27/scraped-on-sight/README.md

 # scraped-on-sight

 Scraping sites and documents using command line tools - mostly upon request.
-Which scraping session is documented in a video
+Scraping sessions are documented in a video, which articats (files, etc) saved in repo.

 If you want a site scraped please create an issue similar to this one: https://github.com/dror27/scraped-on-sight/issues/1